All Episodes

 Incidentally, one quick thing.

-Alan Hynek used to have a cartoon which he showed, which showed a couple of overweight Air Force generals leaning over the shoulder of a radar operator who was showing these blips on the screen.
+Alan Hynek used to have a cartoon which he showed, which showed a couple of overweight Air Force generals leaning over the shoulder of a radar operator who was showing you these blips on the screen.

-And he said, one officer said to the other, I don't know, he said, why don't we shoot one down and see if they're friendly.
+And he said, one officer said to the other, I don't know, he said, why don't we shoot one down and see if they're friendly?

-But the thing here is, That, as far as hostile acts, we have some cases, especially one that occurred off of Cuba that was picked up by our listening devices, I believe NSA operatives, of a couple of Cuban MiGs intercepting a UFO, and when one of them was ordered to, when it got a radar lock on, to
+It was picked up by our listening devices, I believe NSA operatives, of a couple of Cuban MiGs intercepting a UFO, and when one of them was ordered to, when it got a radar lock on, to fire its missiles, the plane disintegrated.

-Now...
-Where did you get that report, Bud?
+Where do you get that report, buddy?

 This happened, I believe, in the 70s.